Best Video Doorbell Cameras of 2023

 Eufy has some of the best video quality of any doorbell cam.
 Compared to standard 1080p, its 2K video has more than double the number of pixels.
 This means clearer video, especially when using digital zoom or a TV to view your footage.
 We didn't notice a huge difference between Eufy and other brands on smaller screens without zooming, but it's nice to have anyway.

-That said, the Eufy Dual Camera Doorbell has a couple drawbacks.
+That said, the Eufy Dual Camera Doorbell has a couple of small drawbacks.

 • You'll need to drill some holes to install the Eufy Dual, so it's not the most renter-friendly doorbell out there.

-Overall, the Eufy Dual Camera Doorbell scores the same 4.25 as Nest and Arlo but for different reasons.
+Overall, the Eufy Dual Camera Doorbell E340 is our highest-scoring video doorbell at 4.5 stars.
 Having local storage is a huge boost to protecting your data from hackers, and two cameras instead of just one is a game-changer for frequent online shoppers.

 Doorbell installation tips